SettleMint

 Related assets are linked through on-chain references (when behavior depends on another asset) or identity claims (when assets share an issuer or program for reporting).

 DALPAsset is the recommended contract type for all new deployments.
-It extends SMART Protocol with the SMARTConfigurable extension, allowing any combination of token features to be attached at runtime — after deployment.
+The contract extends SMART Protocol with SMARTConfigurable.
+Operators with the right asset roles can attach supported token features at runtime after deployment.

 On this page